pablojorge/gtk-viewer/README.md

 ### Embedded preview

-By pressing the 'e' key, if the current file is an animated GIF file, animation will start.
-That setting is persistent, so if you switch to another GIF file it will also be animated, until animation is toggled off again with the 'e' key.
+By pressing the 'E' key, if the current file is an animated GIF file, animation will start.
+That setting is persistent, so if you switch to another GIF file it will also be animated, until animation is toggled off again with the 'E' key.

 For video files, pressing the 'e' key will embed a video player in the main window, but it's not permanent, so if you switch to a new video, the embedded player will be killed and will have to be started again with the 'e' key.

 ## Moving files

 The idea is to make it easy to distribute a big set of files into different directories.
 The first step is to select a base directory.
-Once the base directory is selected, every time a new target directory is selected, it will be relative to the base dir.
-When the 'Tab', 'l', or 'down arrow' key is pressed, a directory selection dialog will be presented, starting in the base directory.
+Once the base directory is selected (B), every time a new target directory is selected, it will be relative to the base dir.
+When the 'M' key is pressed, a directory selection dialog will be presented, starting in the base directory.
 Once a directory is selected, the current file will be moved to that dir.

 ### Auto-handling of conflicts